Helpful Hints To Owning A Hot Tub In Winter

 Although you may want to maintain the pressure of a good hydro massage, keep in mind that jets pump air from outside the hot tub into the water.
 During the winter months, the air is considerably cooler, which can reduce the water temperature and trigger your water heaters to work a little harder.

-What temperature should I keep my hot tub in the winter?
+What temperature should I keep my hot tub at in the winter?

 The recommended water temperature doesn’t change just because the winter temperatures set in, so keep your hot tub between 38°C-40°C (100°F-104°F).
 It becomes unsafe for anyone to soak in water temperatures above 40°C (104°F) so maintain the same water temperature all year round.